selhorn/f5-openstack-docs/docs/lbaas/solution/topic_device-driver-settings.rst

     $ sudo vi /etc/neutron/services/f5/f5-openstack-agent.ini

-2. Enter the iControl endpoint(s), username, and password for your BIG-IP(s).
+2. Enter the iControl endpoint(s), username, and password for your BIG-IP device(s).

-    * ``icontrol_hostname``: The IP address(es) of the BIG-IP(s) the agent will manage.
+    * ``icontrol_hostname``: The IP address(es) of the BIG-IP device(s) the agent will manage.
 If you're using multiple devices, provide a comma-separated list containing the management IP address of each device.
     * ``icontrol_vcmp_hostname``: *Unsupported in this release*.
     * ``icontrol_username``: The username of the adminstrative user; *must have access to all BIG-IP devices*.
     * ``icontrol_password``: The password of the adminstrative user; *must have access to all BIG-IP devices*.